Aaron-Gor/API-Docs/GET-Properties-Reference.md

 ## GET/table number

+*_ Table showing properties, data type, and description for GET actions

 | PROPERTY     | DATA TYPE | DESCRIPTION                                |
 |--------------|-----------|--------------------------------------------|
 | table_number | int       | The number of the table in the restaurant. |